nluhmann/AGapEs/README.md

 snakemake --snakefile preprocessing.snakefile -j <N>
 ```

 FPSAC computes the template sequences based on a multiple alignment of the respective extant gap sequences.

+Important files created:
+* $DIR/X.info - overview files for simple, conflicting and IS gaps summarizing ingroup and outgroup occurrences, IS annotations and potential conflicting components respectively
+* $DIR/results/contigs/families_with_contig_names - markers computed (FPSAC)
+* $DIR/results/contigs/families.fasta - markers fasta sequencs (FPSAC)
+* $DIR/results/finishing/alignments/ - template sequences for all gaps and underlying extant gap sequences

+CHECKPOINT 1:
-If gaps get too larger because of inadequate marker coverage, this alignment can fail.
+If gaps get too large because of inadequate marker coverage, the multiple alignment of extant gap sequences can fail.

 ### Filling gaps with AGapEs